KirstieJane/STEMMRoleModels/CONTRIBUTING.md

 ## Recognising contributions

-If you're logged into GitHub you can see everyone who has contributed to the repository at our [lets build a hatrack page][link_contributorslive].
+If you're logged into GitHub you can see everyone who has contributed to the repository at our [live contributors page][link_contributorslive].
 If you aren't logged in we have a [static version][link_contributorsstatic] of the page but it might not be completely up to date!

 These pages are powered by the [Let's all build a hat rack][link_hatrackhome] project, and we love them.